semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 :::info
 When running in CI, Semgrep runs fully in the CI build environment.
 Your code is never sent anywhere.
-* Semgrep App collects [findings data](/docs/managing-findings/#semgrep-ci), which includes the line number of the code match, **not the code**.
+* Semgrep App collects [findings data](/docs/managing-findings/#semgrep-ci), which includes the line number of the code match, but **not the code**.
 It is hashed using a one-way hashing function.
-Findings data is used to generate hyperlinks and support other Semgrep functions.
+Findings data is used to generate line-specific hyperlinks to your source code management system and support other Semgrep functions.
 * CI scans that are not connected to Semgrep App do not send findings data to any servers.
 :::